Contrast-Security-OSS/docs/content/tools/plugins/MavenPlugin.md

 ## JVM arguments

 The Contrast Maven Plugin will configure your JVM arguments to use the Contrast agent by appending to the `argLine` property from the Maven properties.
 If you want to prevent this in order to build your own JVM arguments, set `skipArgLine` to `true` in the plugin properties.

+### serverPath

+Multi-module Maven builds can appear as different servers in TeamServer.
+If you would like to discourage this behavior and would rather see all modules appear under the same server in TeamServer, then please set the `serverPath` property.

 ## Containers